What the Tortoise Said to Achilles: Explanation

-Or, in words: proposition P (is true) implies Q (is true), and given P, therefore Q.
+or, in words: proposition P (is true) implies Q (is true), and given P, therefore Q.

 The regress problem arises because a prior principle is required to explain logical principles, here modus ponens, and once that principle is explained, another principle is required to explain that principle.
-Thus, if the causal chain is to continue, the argument falls into infinite regress.
-However, if a formal system is introduced where modus ponens is simply a rule of inference defined within the system, then it can be abided by simply by reasoning within the system.
-That is not to say that the user reasoning according to this formal system agrees with these rules (consider for example, the constructivist's rejection of the Law of the excluded middle and the dialetheist's rejection of the Law of noncontradiction).
-In this way, formalising logic as a system can be considered as a response to the problem of infinite regress: modus ponens is placed as a rule within the system, the validity of modus ponens is eschewed to without the system.
+Thus, if the argumentative chain is to continue, the argument falls into infinite regress.
+However, if a formal system is introduced whereby modus ponens is simply a rule of inference defined within the system, then it can be abided by simply by reasoning within the system.
+That is not to say that the user reasoning according to this formal system agrees with these rules (consider, for example, the constructivist's rejection of the law of the excluded middle and the dialetheist's rejection of the law of noncontradiction).
+In this way, formalising logic as a system can be considered as a response to the problem of infinite regress: modus ponens is placed as a rule within the system, the validity of modus ponens is eschewed without the system.

-In propositional logic the logical implication is defined as follows:
+In propositional logic, the logical implication is defined as follows: